eibay/wdi/projects/project_one/forum.md

   - A user can add a time-to-live to a forum post, so that it expires after a given period
   - A user can see, but not interact with, an expired post
   - A user can subscribe to a category or post and receive updates to it via text or email (using Twilio/Sendgrid)
+    - This text message or email should at least contain the title of the document

 ###***Bonus***